The following is our process for admissions:

 - Inquiry Form / School Tour

-Parent Orientation is mandatory for all new parents and consists of two workshops:
+Parent Orientation is recommended for all new parents and consists of:

-Extended family and care takers (grandparents, nannies, babysitters, etc.) are encouraged to attend both.
+Extended family and caretakers (grandparents, nannies, babysitters, etc.) are encouraged to attend.
 Recommend reading prior to attending these workshops: Lillard, Paula.
 A Montessori, a Modern Approach and Eissler, Trevor.
 Montessori Madness.

-Six Week Assessment In any new environment, students experience a process of assimilation.
+In any new environment, students experience a process of assimilation.
 The goal in the early weeks is to introduce the areas of the classroom, learn the ground rules based on respect and embark on the lessons in the classroom.
 When a child is in harmony with his environment we call this reaching ‘normalization’.
 Within about six weeks, most students settle into the Montessori environment with ease.
-Parents of new students will receive information about their child’s progress after about six weeks of joining the class.